Tag Archives: Martin Scorsese

 I was never going to forego watching celebrated director Martin Scorsese’s latest, The Irishman; even with the arguably ‘offensive’ three and a half hour runtime.

-Starring Robert De Niro, Al Pacino, Joe Pesci, Harvey Keitel and centred around a mob hitman’s recollection of his possible involvement in the killing of American Labour Union leader Jimmy Hoffa in 1975; the dialogue, style and great performances are all reasons why I find The Irishman most memorable.
+Starring Robert De Niro, Al Pacino, Joe Pesci, Harvey Keitel and centred around a mob hitman’s recollection of his possible involvement in the killing of American Labour Union leader Jimmy Hoffa in 1975, the dialogue, style and great performances are all reasons why The Irishman is memorable.

-As De Niro’s Frank Sheeran (the Irishman), who’s now living in a retirement home recalls his story, there’s definitely a high volume of information shared; some of which you’ll likely soon forget; in part because of the pace of events.
+As De Niro’s Frank Sheeran (the Irishman), who’s now living in a retirement home, recalls his story, there’s a high volume of information shared; some of which you’ll likely soon forget, in part because of the pace of events.
 Nevertheless, the story, acting and editing still managed to keep me engaged.
 And just before the one hour, thirty minutes point, that’s when things get especially interesting.
 It’s when all the great performances start to reveal themselves fully.

 The Irishman (2019), Robert De Niro, Netflix